VISION-SJTU/QuadMamba/README.md

 ## Acknowledgment

-This project is based on [VMamba](https://github.com/MzeroMiko/VMamba/tree/main) (Visual State Space Model, NeurIPS2024), [LocalMamba](https://arxiv.org/pdf/2403.09338), and [DynamicViT](https://arxiv.org/abs/2106.02034).
+This project is based on [VMamba](https://github.com/MzeroMiko/VMamba/tree/main), [LocalMamba](https://arxiv.org/pdf/2403.09338), and [DynamicViT](https://arxiv.org/abs/2106.02034).
 Thanks for their great work!